zipcodeFrancisco/JSON-Lab-2/README.md

 Only list movies that were made at the Golden State Bridge

-Use document.getElementById('result').innerHTML += your_output; to write the movie's info to the page.
+Use "document.getElementById('result').innerHTML += your_output;" to write the movie's info to the page.

-Append "<br>" to output code to create a new line
+Append "&lt;br&gt;" to output code to create a new line